Industrial automation innovation among air force industry companies rebounded in the last quarter

 The figures also provide an insight into the largest innovators in the sector.

-It was followed by the United States based Raytheon Technologies Corp with 78 industrial automation patent applications, the Netherlands based Airbus SE (58 applications), and France based Safran SA (45 applications).
+It was followed by the United States-based Raytheon Technologies with 78 industrial automation patent applications, the Netherlands-based Airbus (58 applications), and France-based Safran (45 applications).

-The Boeing Co has recently ramped up R&D in industrial automation.
-It saw growth of 68.2% in related patent applications in the three months ending June compared to the same period in 2021 - the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the air force equipment and technologies sector.
+Boeing has recently ramped up R&D in industrial automation.
+It saw growth of 68.2% in related patent applications in the three months ending June compared to the same period in 2021 - the highest percentage growth out of all companies tracked with more than ten quarterly patents in the air force equipment and technologies sector.